RedMads/Hasher/README.md

 # Hasher
+simple tool enables hash from list and save in another list (10m in 10 Sec!)

+# Features

+simple CLI
-Simple Hashing tool with 12 of hashs type!
+12 types of hashs
+speed hashing!
+runtime count
+colorful menus

+git clone and discover more!